jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Whenever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent._ ― Martin Fowler

 _It is not the language that makes programs appear simple.
-It is the programmer that make the language appear simple!_ ― Robert C. Martin
+It is the programmer that makes the language appear simple!_ ― Robert C. Martin

 _Write code as if you had to support it for the rest of your life._ ― Kevlin Henney